-Create Microservices Application
+Create a Microservices Application

 How Plexus manages microservices

-Public endpoints dependence
+Public endpoint dependence

 Endpoint variables

-have the following variables:
+Port named backend have the following variables:

-has the following variables:
+Port named ui has the following variables:

 Create application

-General application as microservice.
+General application as microservice

 Configure several containers